Enter OU’s Graduate Program in Telecommunications Engineering

 - Doctor of Philosophy, Electrical and Computer Engineering

-Although it is possible to complete ECE and TCOM advanced programs at either campus, it should be noted that the ECE programs are administered at the Norman campus, and the TCOM program is administered at the Tulsa campus.
+It is possible to complete the ECE programs at either campus, many TCOM couses are also available at either camus.
+It should be noted that the ECE programs are administered at the Norman campus, and the TCOM program is administered at the Tulsa campus.